-Library Specialists at SIMR are professional members of the ALA, MLA, SLA among others.
+The Stowers Library Specialist is a professional member of the ALA, Amigos, MLA, SLA, among others.
 The library received the 2009 Outstanding Biomedical Library Award and the 2014 Excellent Return on Investment Library Award from the Health Sciences Libraries Network-Kansas City.

-Predoctoral researchers and faculty using the SIMR Library also have access to all the library resources of consortial neighbors: Linda Hall Library of Science, Engineering and Technology; the AR Dykes Library of the University of Kansas, Medical Center; and the Miller-Nichols Library of the University of Missouri-Kansas City.
+Students and faculty using the Stowers Library also have access to all the library resources of consortial neighbors: Linda Hall Library of Science, Engineering and Technology; the AR Dykes Library of the University of Kansas, Medical Center; and the Miller-Nichols Library of the University of Missouri-Kansas City.